For Asbury Park, the comeback started on Cookman Avenue

 But Debbie had lived in Florida for many years, and saw how West Palm Beach was transformed from a wreck to a vibrant community through investment.

-"It gave me courage to see it could happen here," said Debbie.
+"It gave me courage to see if it could happen here," said Debbie.

 DeLisa plans to bring a Yappy Hour to a restaurant or bar in Atlantic City sometime soon, she said.